-If you'd rather not fill out an online form, click here to request a paper copy be mailed to you.
+If you'd rather not fill out an online form, click here to email our Homeownership staff.

-You may also call our Housing Counselor at 606-436-0497, and she will assist you with filling out the form over the phone.
+You may also call our Housing Counselor at 606-436-0497, and she will assist you.
 Another option is to schedule an in-person visit to fill out any forms in our office.

 If you're looking for an Affordable Rental Home or if you are an individual in need of Section 8 Housing (apartments for extremely-low income individuals), please call our office at 606-436-0497 as you'll need to fill out a separate form(s).

 For Home Repair, you can request repairs by filling out this online form.
-It may take a few days for one of our Home Repair staff to contact you, but rest assured that they will.
+It may take a few days to a week for one of our Home Repair staff to contact you, but rest assured that they will.

-If you'd rather not fill out an online form, click here to request a paper copy be sent to you by mail.
+If you'd rather not fill out an online form, click here to contact our Home Repair staff.

-You may also call Max at 606-436-0497, and he will assist you with filling out the form over the phone.
+You may also call our office 606-436-0497 for assistance.
 Another option is to schedule an in-person visit to fill out any forms in our office.

 No, there's no fee.
 But there are some fees you'll need to pay when your application form is processed.
 These fees vary depending upon who finances your mortgage.